 Records and documents relating to medical certifications, re-certifications, or medical histories of employees or employees’ family members will be maintained as confidential medical records in files separate from the usual personnel files, subject only to the limited exceptions set forth in the FMLA regulations.

 At the election of the eligible employee, any group health plan as defined by the FMLA will be maintained for the duration of an FMLA leave and at the level and under the conditions coverage would have been provided if the employee had continued in employment for the duration of the leave.
-The employee will be responsible for paying his/her share of the premium.
-While on an unpaid FMLA leave, the employee will be responsible for paying this part of the premium by submitting payment to the Benefits Office on or before each regular payday.
+The employee will be responsible for paying his/her share of the premium while on paid or unpaid FMLA.
 The University may recover its share of the premiums for maintaining coverage for the employee under such group health plan during the period of an FMLA leave if the employee fails to return to work (or returns but fails to stay 30 calendar days) for reasons other than the continuation or onset of a serious health condition entitling the employee to leave, the continuation, recurrence or onset of a medical condition that entitles the employee to Military Caregiver Leave, or other circumstances beyond the employee’s control.

 Certification of inability to return to work as specified and allowed by the FMLA may be required.